troleder/QCA_angiopy/README.md

 # AngioPy Segmentation

+## AngioPy paper
+Please see [here](https://doi.org/10.1016/j.ijcard.2024.132598) for our paper in the International Journal of Cardiology Please cite it:
+> Mahendiran, T., Thanou, D., Senouf, O., Jamaa, Y., Fournier, S., De Bruyne, B., ... & Andò, E. (2025).
+AngioPy Segmentation: An open-source, user-guided deep learning tool for coronary artery segmentation.
+International journal of cardiology, 418, 132598.

 ## AngioPy in the news
 AngioPy segmentation is being used in [this RTS reportage on AI in Cardiology](https://www.rts.ch/play/tv/19h30/video/lia-fait-irruption-en-cardiologie-et-redefinit-le-role-des-medecins?urn=urn:rts:video:15479233) (in French)